 4. What to cover in a freeze and what not to cover during a freeze

-Cold weather signals the end of the life-cycle for many annual plants.
-In warm-climate areas like the low desert of Arizona, providing protection from freezing temperatures may prolong the growing season.
+Cold weather signals the end of the life cycle for many annual plants.
+In warm-climate areas like the low desert of Arizona, protecting from freezing temperatures may prolong the growing season.

 Freezing weather can cause severe damage to citrus trees.

 - Young trees are more susceptible to frost damage.
-Cover citrus during a freeze for the first 3-5 years after planting.
+Cover citrus during a freeze for 3-5 years after planting.

-- Fruit damage may occur after several hours of temperatures below 27°F. Frost-damaged fruit will have a dry interior.
+- Fruit damage may occur after several hours of temperatures below 27°F (-2.7°C).
+Frost-damaged fruit will have a dry interior.

 Some citrus trees are more cold-hardy than others.

-- Lemon and especially lime trees are the most frost-sensitive, often suffering damage at 32℉.
-They are extremely frost-sensitive; choose the warmest areas of your yard for planting.
-Lemon and lime trees often do not go into dormancy, so frost affects them more than other types of citrus.
+- Lemon, and especially lime trees, are the most frost-sensitive, often suffering damage at 32℉ (0°C).
+They are highly frost-sensitive; choose the warmest areas of your yard for planting.
+Lemon and lime trees often do not go into dormancy, so frost affects them more than other citrus.

 Frost-tender landscape plants include (but are not limited to): bougainvillea, some cacti, cape honeysuckle, coral vine, fairy dusters, ficus, hibiscus, lantana, natal plum, myoporum, pygmy date palms, succulents, tropical plants (avocado, banana, guava, etc.), yellow bells.

-Cover these plants during a freeze to prevent damage.
+Cover these plants during a freeze or remove plants before the weather cools.

 5. How to protect plants during a freeze